stevenxchung/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

 * Snowmobile

 #### Summary - S3 Transfer Acceleration
 * You can speed up transfers to S3 using S3 transfer acceleration.
-This costs extra and has the greatest impact on people who are in far away location
+This costs extra and has the greatest impact on people who are in a faraway location

 #### S3 Static Websites
 * You can use S3 to host static websites